VaclavDedik/jboss-seam/examples/noejb/readme.txt

 How to Build and Deploy the Example on JBoss AS
 -----------------------------------------------

-1. Download and install JBoss AS 4.0.3
+1. Download and install JBoss AS 4.0.4

-   NOTE: Due to a bug, the demo database content is not loaded properly in AS 4.0.3SP1.
-If you use 4.0.3SP1, you should populate the database by running "resources/import.sql"

 2. Download the JBoss Seam distribution from: